-- (a) If a permit applicant submits a permit application for any type of development and a rule or ordinance changeschanges, including an amendment to a zoning map or text of any applicable land development regulation as defined in G.S.
-160A-400.21 or a change to a State agency regulation affecting the development of property, between the time the permit application was submitted and a permit decision is made, the permit applicant may choose which version of the rule or ordinance will apply to the permit.
-The permit applicant shall not be required to wait for a pending rule or ordinance to be adopted in order to choose which version of the rule or ordinance applies to the permit. - (b) This section applies to all development permits issued by the State and by local governments.
-For purposes of development permits issued by local governments, the definitions contained in G.S.
-160A-400.21 shall be applicable. - (c) Repealed by Session Laws 2015 246, s.
+- (a) If a development permit applicant submits a permit application for any type of development and a rule or ordinance changesis amended, including an amendment to a zoning map or text of any applicable land development regulation or a change to a State agency regulation affecting the development of property, between the time the development permit application was submitted and a development permit decision is made, the development permit applicant may choose which adopted version of the rule or ordinance will apply to the permit.
+If the development permit applicant opts for the version of the rule or ordinance applicable at the time of the permit application, the development permit applicant shall not be required to wait for the outcome of the pending rule or ordinance. - (b) This section applies to all development permits issued by the State and by local governments. - (c) Repealed by Session Laws 2015 246, s.
 5(a), effective September 23, 2015. - (d) Any person aggrieved by the failure of a State agency or local government to comply with this section or G.S.
 160A-360.1 or G.S.
 153A-320.1 may apply to the appropriate division of the General Court of Justice for an order compelling compliance by the offending agency, and the court shall have jurisdiction to issue that order.
-Actions brought pursuant to any of these sections shall be set down for immediate hearing, and subsequent proceedings in those actions shall be accorded priority by the trial and appellate courts.
-If any State agency or local government takes action that is inconsistent with, or in violation of, this section, the permit applicant shall be entitled to any damages that can be demonstrated as a result of the State agency or local government's actions."
+Actions brought pursuant to any of these sections shall be set down for immediate hearing and subsequent proceedings in those actions shall be accorded priority by the trial and appellate courts.
+If any State agency or local government takes action that is inconsistent with, or in violation of, this section, the development permit applicant shall be entitled to any damages that can be demonstrated as a result of the State agency or local government's actions. - (e) For purposes of this section, the following definitions shall apply: - (1) Development.
+The planning for or carrying out of a building activity, the making of a material change in the use or appearance of any structure or property, or the dividing of land into two or more parcels, including the planning for and all other activity customarily associated with it. - (2) Development permit.
+A building permit, zoning permit, subdivision approval, special or conditional use permit, variance, site plan, or any other official action of State or local government having the effect of permitting the development of property.